-In 2011, central and eastern Europe casinos registered a number of incidents when the slots produced by the Austrian developer Novomatic paid unbelievably huge sums.
-Novomatic’s engineers couldn’t find any evidence of manipulations made to their slots and decided that the perpetrators had found out the way to predict slots’ behavior.
+In 2011, central and eastern Europe casinos registered a number of incidents when the pokies produced by the Austrian developer Novomatic paid unbelievably huge sums.
+Novomatic’s engineers couldn’t find any evidence of manipulations made to their pokies and decided that the perpetrators had found out the way to predict pokies’ behavior.
 ‘It is possible to detect some “patterns” in the game outcome by focused and prolonged observation of particular games’, reported the company to its clients in February 2011.

 Such tracing is expensive.
 The game outcomes are generated by pseudorandom number generators which are designed to give unpredictable results.
 Government regulators certify all algorithms before they are implemented in casinos.

 But the name contains this word “pseudo” which means that generated numbers are not truly random.
 They are created with code instructions so they are a bit deterministic.
 Input data depends on the current slot state.
 Input data may vary in different periods of time because it comes from the internal clock.
 It means, that if hackers know how the pseudorandom number generators work, they have to analyze how the slot works before they can find out the patterns.
 It takes time and computer power so it is impossible to do in a casino as it will attract securities’ attention.